st-ty1/Artix_FreshTomato/README.md

 With introduction of irq-balance in source code of FT-arm, Makefile_arm.patch is now needed for compiling both arm versions of FT sources on Artix/Arch Linux.
 You can apply patch to directly to /release/src-rt-6.x.4708/router/Makefile before starting building process or use one of the supplied patches build_ft-arm7.sh/build_ft-arm.sh of this repo after cloning it locally.
 Please check if path in the script file to your local FT repo is correct.

+In source code of FT-mips, file desdata.stamp in relase/src/router/nettle has to be deleted. arm.
+You can delete this file just before starting building process or use one of the supplied patches build_ft-mips-RT.sh/build_ft-mips-RT-N/build_ft-mips-RT-AC.sh of this repo after cloning it locally.
+Please check if path in the script file to your local FT repo is correct.

+Best practice:
+   - Copy or clone this repo into a subfolder of your home directory.
+   - Make the shell script executable you need for your router model (depending on architecture of CPU of router) .
+   - Please have a look into the shell script, as the path to your local FT-repo is defined in FT_REPO_DIR and the path to your local copy/repo of Artix_FreshTomato is defined in FT_PATCHES_DIR.
+You should change them to your own needs.
+   - Start the shell script.
+Applying of the shell script is only needed, if you are working with "git clean -dxf" (e.g. 1st build after cloning repo, after updating repo, ...) for cleaning sources.
+If cleaning of sources is done only by "make clean", the start script and patches are not needed anymore.

 BR

 st-ty1/\_st_ty/st_ty_